noraworld/videocommander/README.md

 # Video Commander
-Video Commander a Chrome Extension (Add detailed description about this extension)
+Video Commander a Chrome Extension that provides keyboard shortcuts to loop, speed up, speed down, rewind time, advance time and other handy actions.
+Would you like to know other actions? - see [Usage](#usage)

 # Download
 Video Commander - Chrome Web Store (Add link download page after releasing Chrome Web Store)